cysouw/diathesis/text/c06_prepositions.md

 #### *an* Antipassive

 Accusative objects that alternate with an *an* prepositional phrase indicate partially completed actions, like with *bauen an* 'to be busy building' [@next a] and is also typically used when there is bodily contact to the object, like with *schlecken an* 'to lick' [@next b].
+This construction is extensively discussed in Laptieva [-@laptieva2022: Ch.
+4].
+These verbs have to differentiated from semantically highly similar verbs that do not allow for an accusative object.
+Those verbs all appear to have a goverened *an* argument (see [@sec:prepositions-governed-drop]).

 ::: ex
 a.
 Ich baue ein Haus. \